aneeshtigga/Event-Website/README.md

 Alternatively...

-Copy the whole "BeerO'Clock" folder to the "htdocs" folder present in your server directory (xampp,lampp etc..).
+Move the files to a folder and paste it into the "htdocs" folder present in your server directory (xampp,lampp etc..).

-Open "localhost/BeerO'Clock" using your browser to view the website.
+Open "localhost/[folder_name]" using your browser to view the website.